Breville BCG820BSSXL Smart Grinder Pro Review

 That being said, the Breville Smart Grinder Pro does have an ace up its sleeve: It really performs better when grinding for espresso, so that should be a factor to consider.

-If you are just looking for a grinder for filter brew, I would prefer the no-frills approach of the Encore.
+However, if you are just looking for a grinder for filter brew, I would prefer the no-frills approach of the Encore.

 Breville Dose Control